diffix/pg_diffix/docs/admin_tutorial.md

 ## User configuration (per database)

 1\.
-Create an account for the analyst:
+Create a user account for the analyst:

 ```
 CREATE USER analyst_role WITH PASSWORD 'some_password';